-And remember, you have to treat your rental property business like a business – not a hobby – if you want to succeed.
-The landlords who treat their business like a hobby often end up back at their 9-to-5 job as a result.
+Remember, you have to treat your rental property business like a business if you want to succeed.
+Unfortunately, the landlords who treat their business like a hobby often end up back at their job as a result.

-When you only have one or two properties, it’s a bit easier to get away with being disorganized.
-But when you’re a full-time landlord managing several properties, you should have set systems in place for everything you do.
+When you only have one or two properties, it’s easier to get away with being disorganized.
+But, on the other hand, when you’re a full-time landlord managing several properties, you should have set systems in place for everything you do.

-Create physical files to store all of your documents and information.
+One tip is to create physical files to store your documents and information.
 After all, keeping information online using rental management software is excellent.
 However, physical copies of lease agreements and contracts are also helpful.
-Then, depending on your preference, you may choose to organize the documents by tenant or by property.
+Then, depending on your preference, you may organize the documents by the tenant or property.

-Make sure you also back up all of your physical files using a cloud storage service like Dropbox.
+Also, make sure you back up all of your physical files using a cloud storage service like Dropbox.
 That way, you can easily access any document regardless of what happens to the physical copy.

-So before you even think about becoming a full-time landlord, make sure you have a thorough tenant screening process in place.
+So before you even think about becoming a full-time landlord, ensure a thorough tenant screening process is in place.
 If your tenant screening process has failed you in the past, analyze it to determine what went wrong and avoid making the same mistakes moving forward.

 Tip: Check out this blog post for a guide to screening tenants thoroughly!

 As a part-time landlord, you can work from just about anywhere – even your dining room table might suffice!
-However, you have to get more serious about your office space as a full-time landlord.
+However, you must get more serious about your office space as a full-time landlord.

 Consider using one of the rooms in your home solely as an office.
-That way, you can shut the door and focus, and you have a place to safely store all of your business-related items.
+That way, you can shut the door and focus and have a place to safely store all of your business-related items.
 Or, if working from home isn’t your thing, you can try a co-working space or rent an office space.
 First, however, you must ensure you budget enough to pay for the area each month.

 You may even choose to get a dedicated cell phone for handling anything related to your rental property business.
-If you don’t want to buy a new phone, you should at least consider getting a separate phone number to use on your current cell phone.
+However, if you don’t want to buy a new phone, you should at least consider getting a separate phone number to use on your current cell phone.

 When you invest in several properties at once, you need easy access to contractors who can make repairs and service those properties as needed.

 To find the best contractors, search for specialists in your area on Google.
-For example, if you need a plumber for your Baltimore property, you might type “Baltimore plumber” into the search bar.
+For example, if you need a plumber for your Baltimore property, you might search for “Baltimore plumbers.”
 Then, you can start looking through the results to find the best option.

-Make sure you also check Yelp or Angie’s List reviews before you hire someone.
+Make sure you also check Google or the contractor’s website reviews before you hire someone.
 That way, you can see whether their previous customers have been happy or displeased with the service.